Satvik-Katochh/8byte-final/README.md

 ### Railway Deployment

-- Automatic build and deployment
+- Automatic build and deployment using `.nixpacks`
 - WebSocket support enabled
 - Environment variable configuration in dashboard
+- Health check endpoint at `/health`
+- See `RAILWAY_DEPLOYMENT.md` for detailed deployment guide

 ## 📈 Performance